justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-tax-engine/README.md

 ### Create the Tax Calculation

 To implement the main logic of the tax engine, we need to add our business logic to the `getCommerceTaxValue` method of our class.
-In our simple example, we will use a hard-coded rate as our flat value, although this will have limited use in a real world case.
+In our example, we will use a hard-coded rate as our flat value, although this will have limited use in a real world case.

 ```java
 @Override